Idnan/bash-guide/README.md

 ```bash
 ssh user@host
 ```
-This command also accepts an option `-p` that can to used to connect to specific port.
+This command also accepts an option `-p` that can be used to connect to specific port.
 ```bash
 ssh -p port user@host
 ```